About Shire Tree Farm

-A Greener sort of Green
+A “greener” sort of green

 Each acre of Christmas trees provides the oxygen needed by 18 people for a year.
-In this age of global warming, greenhouse gases and carbon footprints it is reassuring to know you really have made the “environmentally friendly” choice when choosing a real tree from Shire Tree Farm.
+In this age of climate change, greenhouse gases, and carbon footprints, it is reassuring to know you really have made the “environmentally friendly” choice when choosing a real tree from Shire Tree Farm.